Images Depict Mature Plants

 Deodar Himalayan Cedar Trees for Sale Online

 Deodar Cedar tree, also known as Himalayan Cedar, is a large, fast-growing evergreen tree with a pyramidal form and pendulous branches.
 The light grayish-green needles and upright-facing cones make this a beautiful specimen in the landscape.
-This tree grows 40 to 50 feet tall with branches from the ground up.
+This tree grows 40 to 50 feet tall with branches from the ground up, is very drought-tolerant, and has an aroma that acts as a natural insect repellent.
 This is a large tree so give it plenty of room to grow.

 |Mature Height:||45 to 50 feet tall|

 |Mature Width:||20 to 25 feet wide|

 |Soil:||Very tolerant of dry soil types and salt spray.|

 How to Care for Deodar Himalayan Cedar Tree